Blogger Template Error Message: "XML document structures must start and end within the same entity."

 And I — with my sleight of mouse-hand, selected one line too many — deleted the closing tag:

-Then saved the template. 😂
+Then I saved the template.

-XML was like,
+XML was —

 (XML.)
 Oi!